The Voice of the Child and Family

 AMENDMENT

-This chapter was updated in September 2022 to include a link to the intranet.1.
+This chapter was updated in November 2024.1.
 Overview

 Children Services is committed to:

-- Asking all service users to contribute their views about CS' intervention in their lives;
+- Asking all service users to contribute their views about Children's Services intervention in their lives;

 - Having clear ways to collate that feedback;

-- Using the feedback to help CS to improve practice and adapt services to meet more effectively the needs of our Community.
+- Using the feedback to help Children's Services to improve practice and adapt services to meet more effectively the needs of our Community.

-Where a Child and Family Assessment determines that the service user is a Child in Need, part of the CIN Plan that is developed will focus specifically on advocacy and feedback.
+Where a Child and Family Assessment determines that a child/young person should be supported by a Child in Need plan, part of the CIN Plan that is developed will focus specifically on advocacy and feedback.
 The allocated worker will discuss NYAS' role with the child and family, and seek permission to refer them to this service.
 If consent is received, this should be recorded in the CIN Plan, and then NYAS will be expected to provide feedback/advocacy from the child to each subsequent CIN review.

 If consent has initially been refused, this service should be offered again, at least at each review point.

-When a Child and Family Assessment determines that a case should proceed to a Child Protection Conference, the role of NYAS will be discussed with child and family as soon as this decision has been made.
+When a Child and Family Assessment determines that a child/young person should be supported by a Child Protection Conference, the role of NYAS will be discussed with child and family as soon as this decision has been made.
 Older children and young people may wish to attend the Conference, supported by a NYAS representative, or younger children may wish NYAS to attend on their behalf or provide reports.
 The parent and child's consent to the referral should be recorded clearly on the child's LCS case notes at the same time as they are told of the decision to take the matter to an Initial Child Protection Conference.

-NYAS advocates should continue to support children and young people through their time on a CP Plan, and provide feedback both about the CP Conference and the SW Team's intervention.
+NYAS advocates should continue to support children and young people through their time on a CP Plan, and provide feedback both about the CP Conference and the Social Work Team's intervention.

 If consent has initially been refused, this service should be offered again, at least at each review point.
-This is especially important if the case escalates to Public Law Outline (PLO).
+This is especially important if the situation escalates to Public Law Outline (PLO).

 In addition, as part of the Family Safeguarding Intervention Programme (Module 4), the framework supports direct work with children and families and an emphasis on communicating with children to gain their wishes and feelings and to understand their lived experience.